PREVENTION

 Clean off all plants, animals and mud from your watercraft and related equipment (e.g. boots, waders, fishing gear).
 If a power washing station is available, use it.

-Drain (on dry land) any item that can hold water (e.g. buckets, wells, bilge and ballast).
+Drain (once on dry land) from any item that can hold water (e.g. buckets, wells, bilge and ballast).

 Dry all items completely before launching the watercraft into another body of water.

-Check these common hiding spots for invasive species
+Check these common hiding spots for invasive mussels and other invasive species

 1) Prop